aionnetwork/aion-docs/kernel/management/seed-nodes.en.md

 # Seed Nodes

-Aion seed nodes are the 24/7 running nodes keeping the most adequate and reliable chain, and are the best solution for runnning an initial synchronization and time-check.
+Aion seed nodes are the 24/7 running nodes keeping the most adequate and reliable chain and are the best solution for running an initial synchronization and time-check.

 ## Deployment Details